PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 This workflow requires [Anaconda](https://docs.anaconda.com/anaconda/)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require 45-150GB memory and >250GB temporary disk space (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.
 Snakemake v5+ is required, and the workflows have been tested using v5.19.3.

 - Clone the HiFi-MAG-Pipeline directory.
-- Download and unpack the databases for CheckM (<2GB) and GTDB (~66GB).
-Specify paths to each database in `config.yaml`.
+- Download and unpack the database for GTDB (~66GB).
+The current requirement is for GTDB-Tk v 2.1.1, which requires database R207_v2.
+Specify the path to the database in `config.yaml`. **Starting with version 2.0, there is no need to download the CheckM database.**
 - Include all input HiFi fasta files (`SAMPLE.fasta`) and contig fasta files (`SAMPLE.contigs.fasta`) in the `inputs/` folder.
 These can be files or symlinks.
-If you assembled with metaFlye, you must also include the `SAMPLE-assembly_info.txt` file here.
 - Edit sample names in `Sample-Config.yaml` configuration file in `configs/` for your project.
-- Edit the assembly method used to generate the contigs in `config.yaml`.
-This choice will be used to identify which contigs are circular in the assembly.
-Default is `hifiasm-meta`, but other supported options include `hicanu` and `metaflye`.
-- Check that the `tmpdir` argument is set correctly in `config.yaml`.
+- Check settings in `config.yaml`, and ensure the `tmpdir` argument is set correctly in `config.yaml`.
 The default is `/scratch`.
 - Execute snakemake using the general commands below:
 ```
 snakemake --snakefile Snakefile-hifimags --configfile configs/Sample-Config.yaml --use-conda [additional arguments for local/HPC execution]